ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 ## Webmaster / Site builder :
   - Requesting access to poetry:
     :pray: Before you can start using poetry, you should make a formal request to the Comm Europa Management team.

   [TO BE COMPLETED - WAITING PO FEEDBACK]

   Please send a mail to / fill the document located at http:// DG COMM will inform DGT and send credentials to FPFIS maintenance team who will activate the DGT connector on your site.

   - Enabling the feature on your platform instance:

   :hand: Poetry is not a feature you can enable using feature sets.

   Once green light has been received from DG COMM, the feature needs to be activated by your FPFIS maintenance team.
-Create a support ticket in [Jira's MULTISITE project] (https://webgate.ec.europa.eu/CITnet/jira/) explaining the details and deadlines for your request.
+Create a support ticket in [Jira's MULTISITE project] (https://webgate.ec.europa.eu/CITnet/jira/) explaining the details and deadlines for your request:
+    - The ticket should contain the title 'Poetry activation request'
+    - The ticket should include the name of your project.

 Once maintenance team confirms the feature is ready to be used on playground and/or production you can configure your connector.